- Home

 After you’ve explored Piccadilly Gardens, you can wander up King Street to the stalls at Exchange Square and Cathedral Gardens, and then check out the markets at Market Street and the Corn Exchange.
 So whatever type of gifts you’re looking to pick up, you’re guaranteed plenty of variety.

-There’s also lots of family-friendly entertainment and the highly popular Christmas Parade returns on Sunday 8th December.
+There’s also lots of family-friendly entertainment and the highly popular Christmas Parade returns on Sunday 7th December.

 5. Hyde Park Winter Wonderland, London

 You can’t write a list of the best Christmas markets without mentioning this next one.
-As the country’s capital, London isn’t a city that does things by halves – and the sheer size of Hyde Park Winter Wonderland proves that.
+As the country’s capital, London isn’t a city that does things by halves – and the sheer size of Hyde Park Winter Wonderland proves it.

 Once you’ve done your shopping, you can stroll through the Magical Ice Kingdom, where you can admire over 500 tonnes of glistening ice sculptures.

-That’s not all though!
+That’s not all, though.
 There’s also a circus, ice sculpting workshops, an ice slide, and live music.
 If you’re visiting with kids, there’s a Santa’s grotto, children’s singalongs, and plenty of fairground rides that’ll get hearts thumping!

 With so many stalls, activities, rides, and food and drink options, you could easily spend all day here and not get bored.

-This year, you can visit Hyde Park Winter Wonderland from 21st November until 5th January.
+This year, you can visit Hyde Park Winter Wonderland from now until 1st January.

 6. Edinburgh Christmas Market